 By Renata Finch

 In this society of convenience that we live in, we seem to have lost the necessity of preserving food ourselves.
 Canned goods are available year-round to us on every shelf of every store.
-So why should we continue to utilize this old fashioned skill?
+So why should we continue to utilize this old-fashioned skill?
 Why should people preserve produce and meats themselves?
 In this article, I’ll explain the benefits of canning and preserving food.

 People choose to preserve for a large variety of reasons.
 Sometimes it is out of necessity.
 Canning produce is certainly a way to save money.
 If you can grow your own food, or have kind neighbors that bless you with their excess, then there is very little expenditure to preserve it for later.
 Even if you are unable to grow it yourself, often you are able to access boxes of produce much cheaper in its growing season.
 You may even be able to forage from fruit trees along roadsides and laneways.
 It will certainly save you money for later if you choose to can it yourself.